Node.js SDK

 }

-See example/app.ts for a full example.
+See examples/express/app.ts for a full example.

 Remote flag evaluation with stored context

-If you don't want to provide context each time when evaluating feature flags but rather you would like to utilize the attributes you sent to Bucket previously (by calling updateCompany and updateUser) you can do so by calling getFeaturesRemote (or getFeatureRemote for a specific feature) with providing just userId and companyId.
-These methods will call Bucket's servers and feature flags will be evaluated remotely using the stored attributes.
+If you don't want to provide context each time when evaluating feature flags but rather you would like to utilize the attributes you sent to Bucket previously (by calling updateCompany

 // Update user and company attributes